In 2019, over 66 percent of of paid interns received a job offer at the conclusion of their internship.*

-Not all intern content is created equal, and we’ve interviewed dozens of early career talent on the moments that matter: why they decided to join, the moment they decided they wanted to stay, and the people and experiences that have made a difference in their budding careers.
+Whether you’re hiring one intern or 100, you know a strong internship class can reduce cost-per-hire and is a great talent pipeline.
+However, not all intern recruitment content is created equal.
+At Stories Inc, we’ve interviewed hundreds of early career talent.
+We’ve found that the best intern recruiting content is created from the moments that matter: why they joined, the moment they decided they wanted to stay, and the people and experiences that have made a difference in their budding careers.

 Check out how we brought Maggie’s sense of purpose to life at Pfizer:

-3. Building relationships that last
+3. Stories of relationships that last

 Show potential interns how they will build meaningful relationships with experienced professionals within your organization.
 What does your company do to encourage these connections?